sakshisingh301/myleetcodedailyhussleInJava/Dfs/README.md

 NO OF PROVINCE

 This question is very similar to connected component in undirected graph.
-I did that question first created Adjacency list but why? so when i run my DFS call, i can know who all are my neighbour.
+I did that question first, created Adjacency list but why? so when i run my DFS call, i can know who all are my neighbours.
 It was easier for me to think through the solution but oh boy, while writing the code i definitely needed some help.

 Create Adjacency list